avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week07/05-Towards-automatic-testing.md

                 "quit\n";
 ```

-If you want to test again your program manually, change the Scanner object constructor parameter into System.in, i.e system input stream.
+If you want to test again your program manually, change the `Scanner` object constructor parameter into `System.in`, i.e system input stream.

 The program functionality must be checked from the output pane, still.
 The result can still be confusing at the beginning, because the automatic input does not appear in the output pane at all.